zoner72/Datavizion-RAG/README.txt

 Known Issues & Tips
 Drag & Drop does not work when you run inside an IDE window; please launch via your system’s file explorer or terminal.
 Embeddings Dir, MCP Server and CLient are currently not in use, maybe future releases if the interest is there.
+I had great results with phi-4 mini, but feel free to try some other LLMs

 Developed with Python 3.11 and Docker Desktop.